Ruben Patterson: Legal issues

 Patterson was involved in a number of off-the-court issues during his basketball career.
 He would have to register himself as a sex offender to establish legal residency in many U.S. states, due to pleading guilty in 2001 to attempted rape of his child's nanny in September 2000.
 It was reported that he forced the nanny to perform a sex act on him.
 In February 2001, Patterson was convicted of misdemeanor assault for attacking a man who scratched his car outside a Cleveland, Ohio night club.
 Patterson was arrested in 2002 for felony domestic abuse charges on his wife.
 His wife later dropped the charges and they divorced.

 He was accused of failing to register as a sex offender on May 15, 2007, after moving into a new house in Cincinnati and a bench warrant was issued.
 His agent, former NFL player Tim McGee, said Patterson's failure to register was "an oversight" after Patterson was ordered to pay a $1,000 fine on June 8.

 In March 2010, Patterson was arrested in Hamilton County, Ohio on DUI charges after it was found that his blood alcohol level was .117.
 He was sentenced to a $500 fine and a three-day driving program, and was ordered not to consume alcohol for 18 months.

-In 2019, Patterson plead guilty to charges of unpaid child support.
+In 2019, Patterson pleaded guilty to charges of unpaid child support.
 While at one point he owed more than $100,000, he told The Cincinnati Enquirer that he is currently paying down this debt.